AdrianGrillo/ind_study/README.md

-# How to start build the project
+# How to start the project

 ## Install docker